-Using a rotisserie motor and spool, with long strands of monofilament unwound from the spool and strung down to the canvas through eye hooks.
-These fanned out into the audience and stretched out into the crowd of viewer/participants at the gallery on opening night.
+Using a rotisserie motor and spool, long monofilament strands unwound from the spool and strung down to the canvas through eye hooks.
+These fanned out into the audience and stretched out into the crowd of viewers/participants at the gallery on opening night.

 A comb, key, prophylactic pulled from its wrapper, movie ticket stub, and other assorted objects were tied to the monofilaments.

 In the last stage of this work, the longest monofilament pulled a reservoir of sand from a channel at the edge of the canvas and flung it onto the canvas fixing the paint in place.

-where it premiered Kinetic Painting Machine
+ATA Gallery San Francisco, California, where I premiered Kinetic Painting Machine